Anti-slavery And Human Trafficking Statement

 3 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-Oxford International has a zero tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships to implement and enforce appropriate and effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in our supply chains.
-Accompanying this is our Whistleblowing Policy, which provides a means for people to escalate slavery and human trafficking issues and breaches.
+We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships to implement and enforce appropriate and effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in our supply chains.

 4 STAFF

-The majority of our staff are office based and all are employed on contracts that meet or exceed current employment legislation.
+Our staff are a mix of office based and home workers and all are employed on contracts that meet or exceed current employment legislation.

 Where we use agencies to provide staff, we only use highly reputable providers.